 “If you still want the name Speedy, it’s yours,” Roy said.
 “I’m thinking of changing mine to something more adult.
 Human Weapon Adored by Millions has a nice ring to it.”

 “You do seem to be carrying your own private arsenal,” said Flash.

 “Arsenal!
 I like that,” mused Roy quietly.

-Arthur Light sniffed in disdain.
+Dr. Arthur Light sniffed in disdain.
 “I fought Superman.
 I battled Batman.
-Don’t give me any impudence.”
+Don’t give me any impudence, boy.”

 “You also had your head handed to you by a six-inch man,” smirked Hawk.

 Donna nodded.
 “I know.
 I keep wondering where he is now.
-He has always been the rock of this group.”
+He has always been the bedrock of this group.”

 Nearby, Aqualad sat silently and thought of Tula.